Data Centers in Antwerp

 Explore Other Markets in Belgium

-Antwerp is the specialized hub for industrial and logistics firms requiring high-uptime colocation near the second largest port in Europe.
-This market provides a stable, low-risk environment for mission-critical infrastructure while maintaining efficient links to European financial centers.
-A deployment here secures proximity to the heart of global maritime trade without the premium costs of primary FLAP markets.
+Antwerp serves as a critical technical anchor for industrial and logistics firms requiring high uptime near the second largest port in Europe.
+This market provides a stable, low-risk environment for mission-critical infrastructure while maintaining efficient fiber links to primary European financial centers.
+A deployment here secures proximity to global maritime trade without the premium costs associated with primary Tier 1 markets.

 Antwerp: At A Glance